 When we have a themed birthday party at our house, I like to set the tone of the party right at the front door.
 For my son’s Cars party, I colored a billboard-style Welcome to Radiator Springs poster.
 His baseball party featured a ticket-booth sign.
 I made a simple Mickey Mouse wreath for my daughter’s party last year.
-This year I used that same foam wreath form to make a Seuss wreath to welcome the guests to her Dr. Seuss party.
+This year I used that same foam wreath form to make a Dr. Seuss party wreath to welcome the guests to her Dr. Seuss party.

 To make a Seuss Inspired Wreath, you will need: